satish455/ParaGenerator/README.md

-# ParaGenerator usinghtml css javascript
+# ParaGenerator using html css and javascript